-Mapping and analysis of changes in the ecology services values and goods
+2.3.2 Mapping and analysis of changes in the ecology services values and goods

 Using GIS the land use maps (1995 and 2003) produced by classifying multi-temporal Landsat TM data sets and other ancillary data were compiled in spatial database of PFR, from where the ecology service values were derived.
 These values referred to certain ecological system values and goods per given area.
 The absolute ecological service values and ecology goods (ESVG) are very critical in making the results realistic as in real world.
-As guidelines to such approach, adaptation to special paper released by FAO (Bann, 1998) is used in this study.
-The ecological services focused for PRF are those related only tropical forest landscape using partial (11
+As guidelines to such approach, adaptation to special paper released by FAO (Bann, 1998) are used in this study.
+The ecological services focused for PRF are those related only tropical forest landscape using partial (11 attributes) and full 17 attributes for ecological services and goods (Constanza et al, 1997).
+The modified proposed 11 ecological values are only have directly linked to the landscape features that can be tangibly accepted by stakeholders, such that comprised of 7 ecological service values and 4 ecological goods.
+For the entire PFR, 10 landscape features are used to derived their respective ESVG.